 Each of us will be entitled to get a copy of non-privileged relevant documents in the possession or control of the other party and to take a reasonable number of depositions.
 All such discovery will be in accordance with procedures approved by the arbitrator.
 This Section 18 does not alter in any way the statute of limitations that would apply to any claims or counterclaims asserted by either party.

-The arbitrator’s award will be based on the evidence admitted and the substantive law of the State of Florida and the United States, as applicable, and will contain an award for each issue and counterclaim.
+The arbitrator's award will be based on the evidence admitted and the substantive law of the Commonwealth of Pennsylvania and the United States, as applicable, and will contain an award for each issue and counterclaim.
 The award will provide in writing the factual findings and legal reasoning for such award.
 The arbitrator will not be entitled to modify these Terms.

 Except as provided in the Federal Arbitration Act, the arbitration award will be final and binding on the parties.
 Judgment may be entered in any court of competent jurisdiction.

 18.4 Class Action Waiver.
 Both you and your affiliates, on one hand, and Switchboard and its affiliates, on the other hand, agree that any claims or controversies between us must be brought against each other on an individual basis only.
 That means neither you and your affiliates on one hand nor Switchboard and its affiliates, on the other hand, can bring a claim as a plaintiff or class member in a class action, consolidated action, or representative action.
 The arbitrator cannot combine more than one person's or entity's claims into a single case, and cannot preside over any consolidated, class or representative proceeding (unless we agree otherwise).
 And, the arbitrator's decision or award in one person's or entity's case can only impact the person or entity that brought the claim, not other Switchboard customers, and cannot be used to decide other disputes with other customers.